gitbutlerapp/docs/docs/README.md

 ## Why We're Doing This

-Read about it over [Why GitButler](overview/why-gitbutler.md) Section.
+Read about it in the [Why GitButler](overview/why-gitbutler.md) Section.

 ## What We Do

-Currently GitButler does two things.
+Currently, GitButler does two things.
 It records everything in a working directory that you have so that you can rewind to any point in time for any file you have.
-It also does a growing set of Git operations, soon to be a full fledged Git client.
+It also does a growing set of Git operations, soon to be a full-fledged Git client.
 You can read more about these features here:

 - [Virtual Branches](features/virtual-branches/README.md)
 - [Timeline](features/timeline.md)